DistrictDataLabs/yellowbrick/docs/api/text/freqdist.rst

 A method for visualizing the frequency of tokens within and across corpora is frequency distribution.
 A frequency distribution tells us the frequency of each vocabulary item in the text.
 In general, it could count any kind of observable event.
 It is a distribution because it tells us how the total number of word tokens in the text are distributed across the vocabulary items.

-Note that the ``FreqDistVisualizer`` does not perform any normalization or vectorization, and it expects text that has already be count vectorized.
+..
+NOTE:: The ``FreqDistVisualizer`` does not perform any normalization or vectorization, and it expects text that has already been count vectorized.

 We first instantiate a ``FreqDistVisualizer`` object, and then call ``fit()`` on that object with the count vectorized documents and the features (i.e. the words from the corpus), which computes the frequency distribution.
 The visualizer then plots a bar chart of the top 50 most frequent terms in the corpus, with the terms listed along the x-axis and frequency counts depicted at y-axis values.
 As with other Yellowbrick visualizers, when the user invokes ``poof()``, the finalized visualization is shown.
 Note that in this plot and in the subsequent one, we can orient our plot vertically by passing in ``orient='v'`` on instantiation (the plot will orient horizontally by default):